 (2) In subsection (1) —

-“transitional matter” means a matter that needs to be dealt with for the transition required because of this Act.
+transitional matter means a matter that needs to be dealt with for the transition required because of this Act.

 (3) Regulations under subsection (1) may provide that specified provisions of a written law do not apply, or apply with specified modifications, to or in relation to any matter.